whatyouhide/elixir-love-at-first-sip/slides.md

 ???

 Processes cannot share memory.

 The only form of communication between processes is through *asynchronous* message passing.

-You can *send* a process some message by using the primitive `send/2` passing the pid of the process.
-Sending is *asynchronous*, and `send/2` will always return the second argument passed to it.
+Sending is **asynchronous**; it always returns the message being sent.

-Messages send to a process are guaranteed to be delivered to that process, and they end up in that process' **message queue**.
+Messages sent to a process are guaranteed to be delivered to that process, and they end up in that process' **message queue**.